Ann Henderson – Principal

 “Seeing the school and children’s home grow and improve as it’s currently doing, is such an exciting prospect for the future.”

-Jo Savage- Post 16 Co-ordinator and SENCo
+Jo Savage- Assistant Headteacher and SENCo

 As the SENCo, I enjoy working as part of the onsite multi-disciplinary team, we work closely to identify students’ needs and plan their curriculum to meet their EHC targets.
 Where necessary we plan and implement interventions to remove any barriers to learning to enable our students to reach their full potential.
+I am also proud to lead our exciting new nurture group and nurture base working in partnership with the mental health practitioner and therapists.